frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 The Uganda martyrs, for example, bring great graces for that country and for the whole region.
 They have a great message for the world.

-If you don\'t know the story of the Uganda martyrs, it\'s worthwhile finding out.
-It\'s a great message for the whole of the 21st century.
+If you don't know the story of the Uganda martyrs, it's worthwhile finding out.
+It's a great message for the whole of the 21st century.

 "The blood of the martyrs: the seed of Christianity."
 But then the Blood of Christ is much greater than just the blood of the martyrs.

 In the Divine Praises, we say, "Blessed be His Most Precious Blood."

-On the fiftieth anniversary of his priesthood, John Paul II said that the words, \'This is my body\...this is my blood" are at the center of the life of the priest (*cf*.
+On the fiftieth anniversary of his priesthood, John Paul II said that the words, "This is my body\...this is my blood" are at the center of the life of the priest (*cf*.
 Pope John Paul II, *Letter to Priests for Holy Thursday*, March 17, 1996).
 And we all have a priestly soul.

 St. Josemaría in the *Furrow* says: "Jesus, may your Divine Blood enter my veins, to make me live the generosity of the Cross at every moment" (Josemaría Escrivá, *Furrow*, Point 780).